It’s [almost] turkey time: Foster Farms serves up tips for the perfect Thanksgiving turkey

 - Carve It Like a Boss: After cooking, give that bird at least 20 minutes before carving.
 To steady the bird, leave the wings on until you’ve carved both sides of the breast.
 To remove the wing, slice into the joint, which attaches it to the body, carving as much meat from the body as possible.

 - Kitchen Safety: Remember your ABC’s – Always Be Careful – when preparing, cooking and storing turkey.
 This means thorough hand washing, using separate cutting boards for raw meat, cooking to the proper internal temperature, refrigerating leftovers within two hours of cooking, and following package guidelines during preparation.

-For complete details, holiday recipe inspiration and more advice, visit www.fosterfarms.com/turkey-tips.
-Foster Farms offers a variety of turkey products to meet the needs of today’s home cooks ranging from whole body turkeys, tenderloins, and ground turkey, to turkey sausage, patties and marinated varieties.
+For complete details, holiday recipe inspiration and more advice, visit www.fosterfarms.com/how-to.
+Foster Farms offers a Verda Foster’s tried and true stuffing recipe to meet the needs of today’s home cooks ranging from whole body turkeys, tenderloins, and ground turkey, to turkey sausage, patties and marinated varieties.
 Foster Farms also offers Simply Raised with No Antibiotics products and Organic turkey products including whole body turkeys and organic ground turkey.